Albert-W/vim-beginner/README.md

 - `s` - kill a char and insert
 - `cw` - kill a word and insert

-Here are some most commonly used shortcuts:
+Here are some most commonly used shortcuts in `Insert Mode`:

 - `Ctrl-h` - Delete the character before the cursor (backspace).
 - `Ctrl-w` - Delete the word before the cursor.